Timber harvest operations.

 (1) Introduction.
 Timber harvest operations generally consist of a variety of different activities.
-These activities are subject to different tax rates and/or classifications under the Revenue Act, depending on the nature of the activity.
+These activities may be subject to different tax rates or classifications under the business and occupation tax and public utility tax, depending on the nature of the activity.

 (a) Scope of rule.

 This rule explains the application of the business and occupation (B&O), public utility, retail sales, and use taxes to persons performing activities associated with timber harvest operations.
-This rule explains how the public utility tax deduction available for the transportation of commodities to an export facility (RCW 82.16.050
+This rule explains how the public utility tax deduction provided by RCW 82.16.050

 (b) Additional information sources for activities associated with timber harvest operations.
 In addition to the taxes addressed in this rule, the forest excise and real estate excise taxes often apply to certain activities or sales associated with timber harvest operations.
 Persons engaged in timber harvest operations should refer to the following rules for additional information: